foundry-rs/starknet-foundry/docs/src/testing/running-tests.md

 ## Filtering Tests

 You can pass a filter string after the `snforge` command to filter tests.
-By default, any test name matching the filter will be run.
+By default, any test with a module tree path matching the filter will be run.

 ```shell
 $ snforge calling